Back to Blog

 Frequently Asked Questions

 How long is the concert?
-A typical No Te Va Gustar concert, including any potential opening acts, usually lasts between 2.5 to 3.5 hours.
-Their main set is generally around 1.5 to 2 hours long, often followed by an encore.
+A typical No Te Va Gustar concert, including any intervals or opening acts, usually runs for approximately 2.5 to 3 hours.
+The main set by NTG themselves is often around 1.5 to 2 hours long, followed by an encore.

 Top Tips for No Te Va Gustar at Sala Capitol

-To make your No Te Va Gustar concert experience at Sala Capitol truly unforgettable, here are some insider tips:
+To make your No Te Va Gustar experience at Sala Capitol truly spectacular, here are some insider tips:

 Ready for an Unforgettable Evening?